zipizap/podlogreader/podlogreader/README.md

 In a deployment (ex: mydeployment) add the label `podlogreader-affiliate: enable` into its **.spec.template.metadata.labels**.
 This can be done in a new deployment or in an existing deployment in which case its pods will be restarted (because theirs podSpec changed which triggers recreatino of pods)

+TODO: add deployment-with-label example

 The controller will detect the label, and create/update (in same namespace) a role `podlogreader-mydeployment` containing minimum permitions to allow reading the logs of that deployment-pods.
-If the controller was deployed with argument "--create-sa-and-rolebinding", it will also create a serviceaccount and rolebinding with the role created.
+If the controller was deployed with argument "--create-sa-and-rolebinding", it will also create a serviceaccount and rolebinding for the role created.

-The deployment

 ## Uninstall podlogreader-controller